Challenges of Generative AI - Short & Long Term | HCLTech

 Viral content: Without guardrails, discriminatory and unacceptable content is often a source of viral content that looks real, accurate and convincing, but the creator knows very well that it’s offensive and/or unethical.

 Generated by GenAI models, biased material does have the potential to trigger national-level threats like provoking antisocial elements, terrorism, hate speech and radicalization.
-This is where effective monitoring and strict regulations need to come into effect, drawing a strict line between what’s right and what’s wrong.
+This is where effective monitoring, ethical guidelines and strict regulations need to come into effect, drawing a strict line between what’s right and what’s wrong.

 “Since these models are increasingly being used in making important decisions that affect human lives, it is important to ensure that the prediction is not biased toward any protected attribute such as race, gender, age or marital status,” adds Dr. Malik.